 Preheat oven to 350° F.

-In a large bowl, stir together soup, fish or tofu, peas and cheese.
+In a very large bowl, stir together soup, fish or tofu, peas and cheese.
 Add drained pasta and stir to combine.